AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ### Organizing the code

-The Grid creation process can be split into smaller, separate steps—we can take this chance to think about how to structure the entire project.
+The Grid creation process can be split into **smaller, separate steps**—we can take this chance to think about how to structure the entire project.

 - Creating a rectangle is obviously best dealt with with a dedicated `createRect()` function.
 - Rows and Columns can be separate processes, too.
 - `code.js` doesn't need to expose anything else but the `addGrid()` and  `deleteGrid()` methods.
 - `addRows()` and `addColumns()` can belong to the `shapeUtils.js` module and imported in `script/code.js`, while `createRect()` will be kept as private.
-- The Rows and Columns colors come from the UI as hex strings, like `"#ffcccc"`; we must write a function that extracts R, G, and B values and maps them to the (0..1) range.
+- The Rows and Columns colors come from the UI as hex strings, like `"#ffcccc"`; we must write a function that extracts R, G, and B values and maps them to the (0..1) range the Document API deals with.

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="2" languages="script/code.js, script/shapeUtils.js" />

 #### script/code.js

 ```js
 import addOnScriptSdk from "AddOnScriptSdk";